-See 32 CFR 989.1(b).
-The DAF regulation is applicable to all DAF activities and organizations.
-However, the CEQ's regulations have been repealed, effective April 11, 2025.
-See Removal of National Environmental Policy Act Implementing Regulations, (90 FR 10610; Feb.
+However, the CEQ's regulations have been repealed, effective April 11.
+See Removal of National Environmental Policy Act Implementing Regulations (90 FR 10610; Feb.
 25, 2025).
-This action was necessitated by and is consistent with Executive Order (E.O.)
+This action was necessitated by and consistent with Executive Order (E.O.)
 14154, Unleashing American Energy (90 FR 8353; January 20, 2025), in which President Trump rescinded President Carter's E.O.
 11991, Relating to Protection and Enhancement of Environmental Quality (42 FR 26967; May 24, 1977), which was the basis CEQ had invoked for its authority to make rules to begin with.
-DAF's regulations, which were a "supplement[] ... to be used in conjunction with" those CEQ regulations, thus stand in obvious need of fundamental revision.
+The Army's regulations, which were a "supplement[] ... to be used in conjunction with" those CEQ regulations, thus stand in obvious need of fundamental revision.
 President Trump in E.O.
-14154 further directed agencies to revise their NEPA implementing procedures, consistent with the E.O., including its direction to CEQ to rescand its regulations.
+14154 further directed agencies to revise their NEPA implementing procedures, consistent with the E.O., including its direction to CEQ to rescind its regulations.

 In addition, Congress recently amended NEPA in significant part, in the Fiscal Responsibility Act of 2023 (FRA), Public Law 118-5, signed on June 3, 2023, in which Congress added substantial detail and direction in Title I of NEPA, including in particular on procedural issues that CEQ and individual acting agencies had previously addressed in their own procedures.
-The DAF recognized the need to update its regulations in light of these significant legislative changes.
-Since the DAF's regulations were originally designed as a supplement to CEQ's NEPA regulations, the DAF had been awaiting CEQ action before revising its regulations, consistent with CEQ direction.
+The Army recognized the need to update its regulations in light of these significant legislative changes.
+Since the Army's regulations were originally designed as a supplement to CEQ's NEPA regulations, the Army had been awaiting CEQ action before revising its regulations, consistent with CEQ direction.
 See 40 CFR 1507.3(b) (2024); see also 86 FR 34154 (June 29, 2021).
-However, with CEQ's regulations now rescinded, and with the DAF's NEPA implementing procedures still unmodified more than two years after this significant legislative overhaul, it is exigent that the DAF move quickly to conform its procedures to the statute as amended.
+However, with CEQ's regulations now rescinded, and with the Army's NEPA implementing procedures still unmodified more than two years after this significant legislative overhaul, it is exigent that the Army move quickly to conform its procedures to the statute as amended.

-Finally, the Supreme Court on May 29, 2025 issued a landmark decision,

-Seven County Infrastructure Coalition\v.
-Eagle County, Colorado, 145 S.Ct.
+Finally, the Supreme Court on May 29, 2025 issued a landmark decision, Seven County Infrastructure Coalition v.
+Eagle County, Colorado, 145 S. Ct.
 1497 (2025), in which it decried the "transform[ation]" of NEPA from its roots as "a modest procedural requirement," into a significant "substantive roadblock" that "paralyze[s]" "agency decisionmaking."
 Id. at 1507, 1513 (quotations omitted).
-The Supreme Court explained that part of that problem had been caused by decisions of lower courts, which it rejected, issuing a "course correction" mandating that courts give "substantial deference" to reasonable agency conclusions underlying their NEPA processes.
+The Supreme Court explained that part of that problem had been caused by decisions of lower courts, which it rejected, issuing a "course correction" mandating that courts give "substantial deference" to reasonable agency conclusions underlying its NEPA process.
 Id. at 1513-14.
-But the Court also acknowledged, and through its course correction sought to address, the effect on "litigation-averse agencies" which, in light of judicial "micromanage[ment]," had been "tak[ing] ever more time and . . . prepar[ing] ever longer EISs for future projects."
+But the Court also acknowledged, and through its course correction sought to address, the effect on "litigation-averse agencies" which, in light of judicial "micromanage[ment]," had been "tak[ing] ever more time [] prepar[ing] ever longer EISs for future projects."
 Id. at 1513.
-The DAF is therefore issuing this Interim Final Rule (IFR) to align its actions with the Supreme Court's decision and streamline its process of ensuring reasonable NEPA decisions.
+The Army, thus, is issuing this IFR to align its actions with the Supreme Court's decision and streamline its process of ensuring reasonable NEPA decisions.
 This revision has thus been called for, authorized, and directed by all three branches of government at the highest possible levels.